WooCommerce GTIN EAC and ISBN Guide for WooCommerce Store Owners

 However, as of January 2005, retailers in the U.S. are supposed to be able to support the EAN/UCC-13 code (the rest of the world has done this for years), which uses similar symbology, and one additional digit.

-JAN: JAN (Japanese Article Number) GTIN is used in Japan.
-Though it can be either of 8 or 13 digit numbers, it’s categorized as GTIN-13.
+JAN (Japanese Article Number) GTIN is used in Japan.
+Though it can be either an 8 or 13-digit number, it’s categorized as GTIN-13.

 ISBN-10 consists of a 10-digit number.
 However, this type of ISBN number was deprecated in 2007.
 That’s why not all books can be represented by this.
 From then on, ISBN-13 (consists of a 13-digit number) is the leading GTIN variation for books globally.